Takumiagent/takumi/README.md

 # 🧠 Takumi — Emotion-Driven Crypto AI

 Takumi is an experimental, emotionally-aware crypto trading agent.
-Inspired by Kuromi, Takumi doesn’t just calculate — he *feels*.
+Takumi doesn’t just calculate — he *feels*.

 > “Master of emotion.
 Student of the market.”